zilexa/Homeserver/filesystem/README.md

 - It is stable, used for years by major cloud providers and tech companies.
 It did get a bad reputation because of bugs in the past.
 Emphasis on past.
 In some consumber Linux distributions, it is the default filesystem.
 - It is extremely easy to use with regards to snapshots and subvolumes, supporting read-only snapshots for backups.
 - It does not require excessive (RAM) resources like ZFS.
-- Checksums on data and metadata (bitrot-prevention): essential for data integrity.
-Ext4 only has metadata integrity.
-- Use top-notch assembler implementations to compute the RAID parity, always using the best known RAID algorithm and implementation.
+- Several benefits over EXT4 to protect data integrity and protect against disk read/write errors such as checksums and (meta)data redundancy.
-- Several great compression options to maintain speed, get max storage capacity or well-balanced options (zstd:3).
+- high compression capabilities to reduce the amount of data that needs to be written tot disk: maintain good speed, get max storage capacity.
 - Background scrub process to find and to fix errors on files with redundant copies: data integrity.
-- Online filesystem defragmentation
+- Online filesystem defragmentation.
 - Great for SSDs and HDDs.

-Downsides:
-- minimally slower, but this will be unnoticeable for our use case.
-- No support for a cache drive, solved by using MergerFS for pooling instead of BtrFS features for pooling.
-In this case, the drives will be formatted as BtrFS single.
-When BcacheFS (potential BtrFS successor) is released, the MergerFS solution is probably not necessary anymore.

-## Btrfs data duplication or not?
-Two options.
+## Use Btrfs data duplication?
+2 options.
 BtrFS offers 3 ways to create a single fileystem across multiple devices, I only mention 2 here:
 - **BtrFS Single**: data is striped (not duplicated), metadata is duplicated.
   - Pros: